-NIRC Managed

-CW Owned

-- Transfer of electricity utility ownership/assets (and depreciation) to the Commonwealth with management and operation of the electricity utility undertaken by NIRC via an arrangement similar to the SDA. - NIRC has no direct financial exposure to the electricity utility, in particular costs associated with necessary infrastructure upgrades. - Strategic direction is determined by the Commonwealth as the asset owner, although there is potential for decisionmaking to be undertaken in consultation with NIRC as the community representative. - The Commonwealth has the ability to provide a subsidy to ensure electricity charges are not excessive relative to other Australian jurisdictions. - NIRC needs to ensure it has the appropriate technical and skilled management and staff to provide modern and reliable electricity services to the community.
+NIRC Managed CW Managed Privately Managed CW Owned Transfer of electricity utility ownership/assets (and depreciation) to the Commonwealth with management and operation of the electricity utility undertaken by NIRC.
+NIRC has no direct financial exposure to the electricity utility, in particular costs associated with necessary infrastructure upgrades and renewals.
+The Commonwealth would be involved in decision-making impacting on its assets.
+The Commonwealth has the ability to provide a subsidy direct to NIRC to ensure electricity charges are comparable to other Australian jurisdictions.
+NIRC remains responsible for ensuring it has the appropriate technical and skilled management and staff to provide modern and reliable electricity services to the community.
+Transfer of electricity utility ownership/assets to the Commonwealth for management and operation by a State partner or via NIRC through an arrangement similar to the SDA.
+NIRC has no direct financial exposure to the electricity utility, in particular costs associated with necessary infrastructure upgrades and renewals.
+NIRC loses control of day-to-day management.
+Strategic direction is determined by the Commonwealth as the asset owner.
+The Commonwealth has the ability to provide a subsidy to ensure electricity charges are comparable to other Australian jurisdictions.
+The State partner has the requisite skills and redundancy to cope with resourcing requirements at short notice.
+Transfer of electricity utility ownership/assets to the Commonwealth for management and operation by a private operator.
+NIRC has no direct financial exposure to the electricity utility, in particular costs associated with necessary infrastructure upgrades and renewals.
+NIRC loses control of day-to-day management.
+Strategic direction is determined by the Commonwealth as the asset owner.
+The Commonwealth has the ability to provide a subsidy to ensure electricity charges are comparable to other Australian jurisdictions.
+The private operator has the requisite skills and redundancy to cope with resourcing requirements at short notice.
 OUTCOME: ?

-Only viable with considerable capital funding assistance from the Commonwealth to support the utility and with NIRC input on strategy.

-CW Managed

-- Transfer of electricity utility ownership/assets to the Commonwealth for management and operation by a willing State partner or similar. - NIRC has no direct financial exposure to the electricity utility, in particular costs associated with necessary infrastructure upgrades. - NIRC loses control of day-to-day management. - Strategic direction is determined by the Commonwealth as the asset owner, although there is potential for decisionmaking to be undertaken in consultation with NIRC as the community representative. - The Commonwealth has the ability to provide a subsidy to ensure electricity charges are not excessive relative to other Australian jurisdictions. - The State partner has the requisite skills and redundancy to cope with resourcing requirements at short notice.

-OUTCOME: ☑

-Produces a beneficial outcome by ensuring appropriate service delivery at reduced risk and at an affordable cost.

-Privately Managed

-- Transfer of electricity utility ownership/assets to the Commonwealth for management and operation by a private operator. - NIRC has no direct financial exposure to the electricity utility, in particular costs associated with necessary infrastructure upgrades. - NIRC loses control of day-to-day management. - Strategic direction is determined by the Commonwealth as the asset owner, although there is potential for decisionmaking to be undertaken in consultation with NIRC as the community representative. - The Commonwealth has the ability to provide a subsidy to ensure electricity charges are not excessive relative to other Australian jurisdictions. - The private operator has the requisite skills and redundancy to cope with resourcing requirements at short notice.

-OUTCOME: M

-Produces a beneficial outcome by ensuring appropriate service delivery at reduced risk and at an affordable cost.
+This arrangement is unlikely to succeed as it would lead to strategic and operational issues between NIRC as manager and the Commonwealth as owner.
+OUTCOME: ☑ Produces a beneficial outcome by ensuring appropriate service delivery at reduced risk to NIRC and at an affordable cost to consumers.
+OUTCOME: I Produces a beneficial outcome by ensuring appropriate service delivery at reduced risk to NIRC and at an affordable cost to consumers.

-NIRC Managed CW Managed Privately Managed Privately Owned Not a realistic option.
+NIRC Managed CW Managed Privately Managed Not a realistic option.
 Not a realistic option.
 Transfer of electricity utility ownership/assets to a private investor and operator.
-NIRC has no direct financial exposure to the electricity utility, in particular costs associated with necessary infrastructure upgrades.
+NIRC has no direct financial exposure to the electricity utility, in particular costs associated with necessary infrastructure upgrades and renewals.
 NIRC loses control of day-to-day and strategic management.
 The private operator has the requisite skills and redundancy to cope with resourcing requirements at short notice.
 Commercial interest in the electricity utility may not exist given the limited scale and scope of services provided and the poor condition of, and risks attached to, much of the network.
-Profit maximisation is the focus of the private operator, which may see electricity charges continue to increase.
-Private investment may only occur on the basis of ongoing financial support being provided by the Commonwealth under strict contractual arrangements, which would be unlikely to produce any net financial benefits to any party outside of the private investor.
-OUTCOME: ☑ Not a viable option.
-OUTCOME: 区 Not a viable option.
+Profit maximisation is the focus of the private operator, which may see electricity charges continue OUTCOME: ⊠ Not a viable option.
+OUTCOME: ⊠ Not a viable option. to increase unless there is ongoing financial support provided by the Commonwealth.
 OUTCOME: ?
-Loss of control by both NIRC and Commonwealth has the potential to result in funding and service delivery issues.
+This arrangement would need to be underwritten by the Commonwealth.